 Organized around exchange-value, not use-value, the capitalist system is actively and intentionally wasteful, steadily worsening a multi-faceted ecological crisis.
 What are the solutions?

 An unprecedented combination of corporate and state power has progressively shaped itself up in the U.S. after WWII, characterized by Sheldon S. Wolin as “Inverted Totalitarianism.”
 What is behind this concept?

-The conventional model of economic development is mechanistic.
-Detached from life’s creative web of interactions, it has reached its limits and is now failing our societies on all counts.
+Mechanistic and detached from life’s creative web of interactions, the conventional model of economic development is failing our societies on all counts.
 What would an organic view of the economy look like?